maldroid/hardware-hacking/data.md

 # Processing the VCD file
-What we are looking for is the time between the last character being sent on Channel 0 and he time first character is being sent on Channel 1.
+What we are looking for is the time between the last character being sent on Channel 0 and the time the first character is being sent on Channel 1.
 The stop bit is always high, so the last character will always be denoted in the file with `1!` and the start bit is always low so the first character sent on Channel 1 will be denoted with `0"`.
 So effectively we're looking for all the time differences between `1!` and `0"`.

 Now, if you're feeling adventurous go ahead and write a script that will calculate these time differences.
 You have all the necessary information: file format and what we're looking for.
 So go.
 Try it.
 It's fun.
 I promise.